-Government sponsored and approved, the all-new all-different X-Factor led by former X-Man and Summers brother, Havok, showed us what misfits and rejects were all about.
-Mainly formed by supporting characters, writer Peter David was allowed to flesh out these characters and with a healthy dose of humor and an almost Avengers-feel to the book. <p>Years later, most of the team had disbanded and was replaced by Forge, who ascended to leadership status, Polaris, Forge's sometimes girlfriend & X-villain Mystique, another former X-baddie turned X-Man Sabretooth, Shard, and ex-Alpha Flight member Wild Child. <p>Although it didn't sell as nearly as the other X-books, it still found a fanbase with David’s use of pop culture references and the not always dynamic relationship between the team and the Pentagon. <p>Founding Members: Havok, Polaris, Wolfsbane, Strong Guy, Quicksilver, and Multiple Man.
-Later joined by Forge, Mystique, Sabretooth, Shard, and Wild Child.
+Government sponsored and approved, the all-new all-different X-Factor, led by Cyclops’s oft-overlooked younger brother Havok, showed us what misfits and rejects were all about.
+Mainly formed by supporting characters, writer Peter David was allowed to flesh out these characters with a healthy dose of humor and pop-culture that made them seem relevant despite their B-List status. <p>As the years went by, the team gradually shifted again, bringing Forge into a leadership position when Havok was presumed dead, and adding former villains such as Mystique and Sabretooth, as well as even more obscure characters like Shard and Wild Child. <p>Although it didn't sell as nearly as the other X-books, it still found a fanbase through David’s unique voice and keen character development skills. <p>Key Members: Havok, Polaris, Wolfsbane, Strong Guy, Quicksilver, Multiple Man, Forge, Mystique, Sabretooth, Shard, and Wild Child.